 Imperial Diamond Cave

-The Diamond Cave is a delicate passage lined with many unusual crystal formations, like the pure white crystals tinted with multiple shades of pink as well as cave corrals, Dogtooth Spar crystals and shelf stone.
+The Diamond Cave is a delicate passage lined with many unusual crystal formations, like pure white crystals tinted with multiple shades of pink, cave corrals, Dogtooth Spar crystals, and shelf stone.
 The famous ‘Gem of the West’ formation at the end of the tour is a medley of helictites, stalactites, stalagmites, shawls and wave crystals.

 Lucas Cave

-Lucas Cave is perhaps the best known of Jenolan caves.
-It features the widest cavern in all of the Jenolan system, which combined with high ceilings, gives an impression of an unearthly cathedral.
+Lucas Cave is perhaps the best-known of the Jenolan caves.
+It features the widest cavern in all of the Jenolan system, which, combined with high ceilings, gives the impression of an unearthly cathedral.
 In terms of formations, Lucas Cave is home to the most photographed limestone formation of the Jenolan – ‘The Brocken Column’ and areas of ‘white lace’ that hang in the narrow walkways between the chambers.

 Imperial Cave